BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 18/06/2023
 ---
 In the morning I cleaned the house, then I worked a bit, we had dinner, we went to the singing rehearsal and youth meeting.. and that's how the day passed 😏.

+19/06/2023
+---
+Hard Sunday 🥲.
+We sang in the church, but I feel that people in the church have low morale - maybe it's just my feeling.
+From noon, my wife and I planned electrics and actually did it until the evening 🥵🥵.

+20/06/2023
+---
+Pretty good Monday 👍.
+After work, we went to pour water on the construction site after Sunday 😏.

+21/06/2023
+---
+Today was a good day 👌👌.
+I rode a bike, worked, and in the evening my wife and I watched the Polish national team match 👀.

+22/06/2023
+---
+And for the opposite today was a bad day 😩.
+Despite the beautiful weather, the argument with my wife ruined the whole evening and you could say also the day...

+23/06/2023
+---
+Pretty good Thursday.
+This morning I was cycling and running 😁.

+24/06/2023
+---
+Such an average Friday 😕.
+Poor evening again...

+25/06/2023
+---
+In the morning I was at my friend's who had a haircut 💇.
+Later, my wife and I made preserves, had dinner and went to Dubicze for youth for the evening 👍.